Gia0471610/Capstone-Project---GooglePlayStore-Success-Predict/README.md

 2. Data Exploration and Preparation(EDA): Performing exploratory data analysis to understand the data.
 This involve data visualization, data cleaning, and data transformation.
 3. Model Selection and Development: This involve model training, model tuning, and model validation tasks to optimize the model's performance.
 4. Model Evaluation: Include comparing the model's performance
-5. predictions:
+5. predictions.
-6. Documentation and Reporting:
+6. Documentation and Reporting.

 ## Video:
 https://youtu.be/8B2om6X6t8k